ChuOkupai/computorv2/README.md

 ### 💡 Tips

-- 🔬 Some examples are available in the [examples](examples) directory.
+- 🔬 Some examples are available in the [example](example) directory.
 - ⚠️ Implicit multiplication has a higher priority than every other operation, so:
 	- `2x ^ 3` is evaluated as `(2 * x) ^ 3`
 	- `2 * x ^ 3` is evaluated as `2 * (x ^ 3)`
-- 💡 You can use the `help` command to display the list of available commands.
+- 💡 You can use the `%help` command to display the list of available commands.
 - 💡 You can use the `up` and `down` arrow keys to navigate through the commands history.
 - 💡 You can exit the program by pressing `Ctrl + D`.